EXPERIENCE

 Depending on how you combine the colors, you can create a one-of-a-kind color and make your own original tenugui.

-*You can take home two handkerchief-sized tenugui towels that you have actually dyed.
-We also sell fabrics that have been professionally dyed.
+*You can take home 2-3 handkerchief-sized tenugui cloths that you have dyed.
+We also have professionally dyed fabrics for sale.

 A report on the experience of "Umi-no-Lake HAMANA Jenne" is posted on the following page.